Dialect can also be an advantage

 The production takes place too far back in the pharynx - not in the throat, but the auditory impression suggests this; typical of many dialects, often leads to indistinct speech, is perceived as very withdrawn, demands are increasing.

 Spoken is too much on the left or right, almost from the corners of the mouth.
 What everyone can try:

 If the tip of the tongue does not strike the gap between the upper incisors, but has some contact with them, the sound will sound different; often heard in pronounced dialect regions (Moselfränkisch).

 Dysphonia is not uncommon.
-This is either a too soft, breathy, very weak speech (hypofunctional), or just the opposite: 'the voice sounds very strained, scratchy, hoarse, rough, is often too loud, you can the pressure with which is spoken, often even see (hyperfunctional);
+This means either too quiet, breathy, very weak speaking (hypofunctional), or exactly the opposite: 'the voice sounds very strained, scratchy, hoarse, rough, is often too loud, you can use the pressure with which you speak, often even see (hyperfunctional);

 The latter can be heard, for example, by footballers, by teachers, by people who have to communicate in the open, or by people who suddenly have to talk to large groups in a new professional context.

 In extreme cases, the voices are irreparably damaged by the physiologically incorrect use.
-Incidentally, in the Middle Ages, this term was referred to as "preacher's malady", today it is a well-known phenomenon in all speech professions, and this includes consultants.
+By the way: In the Middle Ages this disease was called "preacher sore throat", today it is a well-known phenomenon in all speaking professions, and this includes consultants.

 Your eCourse on Demand: Choose your personal eCourse on this or another desired topic, As a PDF download.
 Up to 30 lessons with each 4 learning task + final lesson.
 Please enter the title under "interests".
 Alternatively, we are happy to put together your course for you or offer you a personal regular eMailCourse including supervision and certificate - all further information!